ebellocchia/py_crypto_hd_wallet/README.md

 After keys and addresses were generated, you can:

-- get the whole data as dictionary (see next paragraph for output format):
+- get the whole data as dictionary:

         # Get wallet data as a dictionary
         wallet_data = hd_wallet.ToDict()

-- get the whole data as a string in JSON format (see next paragraph for output format):
+- get the whole data as a string in JSON format:

         # Get wallet data as a string in JSON format
         wallet_data = hd_wallet.ToJson()